tesseract-ocr/tessdoc/Home.md

 **Examples:** tesseract-ocr-eng (**English**), tesseract-ocr-ara (**Arabic**), tesseract-ocr-chi-sim (**Simplified Chinese**), tesseract-ocr-script-latn (**Latin Script**),  tesseract-ocr-script-deva (**Devanagari script**), etc.

+For distributions that are supported by snapd you may also run the following command to install the `tesseract` built binaries([Don't have snapd installed?](https://snapcraft.io/docs/core/install)):

+    sudo snap install --channel=edge tesseract

+The traineddata is currently not shipped with the snap package and must be placed manually to `~/snap/tesseract/current`.

 ### Tesseract 4.0.0-beta packages with LSTM engine and related traineddata.

 #### Debian